 "Our high overhead system and the cons who operate it are the cause of economic failure.
 The more that wealth is concentrated, the less there is for real life needs.
 In general: those who do less real work, should be paid less than those who struggle with material tasks.
-The reason our government and most of the rest of us can't afford what we must have and are forced into debt in order to live is understood by asking a question.
+To begin to understand why our government and most of the rest of us can't afford what we need to live and so are forced into debt, ask this question.
 Who has all the money?
 I've listed three [four counting the GM/GMAC bankruptcy] of the biggest economic frauds and abuses.
 To find the rest, look to see who took the money and who has it yet."